 Russian Christmas Religious Observances

-During much of the 20th century as a Communist, atheist country, Russia was not able to publicly celebrate Christmas.
-Many Russians continue to identify themselves as atheists, so the religious observance of Christmas had faded out of fashion.
-Increasingly, since the fall of Communism, Russians are returning to religion, primarily Russian Orthodoxy.
+During much of the 20th century as a Communist, atheist country, Russia was banned from publicly celebrating Christmas.
+Because so many Russians identified as atheists, the religious observance of Christmas faded out of fashion.
+However, since the Soviet Union fell in 1991, Russians are increasingly returning to religion, primarily Russian Orthodoxy.
 The number of people celebrating Christmas as a religious holiday continues to grow.